borti4938/n64adv_pcb/README.md

 #### RGsB / YPbPr Cables:

-With the given table you should be able to build your own component cable or to build an adapter (see pictures below) Unfortunately, there are no cables / adapter to bought.
+With the given table you should be able to build your own component cable or to build an adapter (see pictures below) Unfortunately, there are no cables / adapter to buy.
 Only chance is to buy a Wii component cable and use a MultiOut adapter (SNES/N64/GC style to Wii style).